aashishdugar/ECDH-Algorithm/README.md

 The goal of the project was to try and reduce the computational resources used by an cryptographic algortihm such that it is suitable for use in IoT devices,by in turn sacrificing some acceptable amount of resources used in the operational scheme of the device.
-The code in the repository consists of two implementations of the Elliptic Curve Diffie-Hellman (ECDH) algorithms -
+The code in the repository consists of two implementations of the Elliptic Curve Diffie-Hellman (ECDH) algorithms-

 1) The base implementation is done using OpenSSL APIs, which serves as a benchmark since it is a popular library for encrypting messages over the